Some of the most common questions asked about our services – take a look before getting in touch to see if your query is already answered.

 We offer up to 12 sessions to give you an in-depth chance to reflect on the emotions, difficulties and challenges you might have around your visible difference.

-To get the most from counselling at Changing Faces, your main issues need to focus primarily on the emotional and social effects of your visible difference on your life.
+To get the most from counselling and support at Changing Faces, your main issues need to focus primarily on the emotional and social effects of your visible difference on your life.
 Be prepared to talk about how your visible difference affects your mental health, wellbeing, social and public life.